-This year, we’re handing out bunny ears and asking everyone to hop on over to Barker Park to join the fun!
-Every Thursday at 11 AM, starting July 6 through August 24, a new performer or activity will be presented in the park, located on the corner of 3rd and State Streets in downtown Troy.
+]The Troy Savings Bank Music Hall Corporation and The Troy Savings Bank Charitable Foundation announce free summer fun for children with the Barker Park Kids’ Summer Series!
+Last summer we handed out bunny ears and asked everyone to hop on over to Barker Park.
+This year we celebrate our Super Heroes and everybody will get a free Super Hero badge!
+Every Thursday at 11 AM, starting July 5 through August 23, a new performer or activity will be presented in the park, located on the corner of 3rd and State Streets in downtown Troy.

 The complete schedule: